Can OCD and Other Personality Disorders Lead to Hair Loss?

 Are There Other Forms of OCD?

-The act of repeatedly picking at the scalp can cause great damage to your hair follicles.
+The act of repeatedly picking at the scalp can cause a great amount of damage to the hair follicles.
 Since the damage to the follicles occurs below the skin, the damage is seen on the outside as thinning or patchy hair.
-The greater damage below the surface of the skin is not visible to the eye.
-People who suffer from this condition continue the behavior regardless of the damage it causes to the hair as well as the physical pain caused due to the act of picking at the hair and skin.
-The permanent damaging of the hair as well as its follicles can lead to baldness.
+The greater damage that occurs below the surface of the skin is not visible to the naked eye.
+People who suffer from this condition continue to perform the damaging behavior regardless of the issues it causes to the hair as well as the physical pain caused on a regular basis due to the act of picking at the hair and the skin on the scalp.
+The permanent damage caused to the hair, as well as to the follicles below the skin, can lead to baldness on the scalp.

-- Hair-pulling disorders are characterized by an urge to pull the hair out of the scalp
+- Hair pulling disorders are characterized by an urge to pull the hair out of the scalp

 A Difficult Situation Made Even Harder

-The first step in properly treating the condition is determining if the psychological disorder is being caused by OCD, Body Dysmorphic Disorder or depression.
-Consulting with a psychologist before proceeding with any long-term treatment plan is an important step in determining if a hair transplant is a viable option for a patient.
+The first step in properly treating the condition that is causing the hair loss is determining if the psychological disorder is being caused by OCD, Body Dysmorphic Disorder (a mental health disorder where a person continually thinks about flaws that they perceive to be present in their appearance) or depression.
+A patient will need to consult with a psychologist before proceeding with any long-term treatment plan.
+The treatment of any underlying psychological condition is an important step in determining if a hair transplant is a viable option for a patient.